 The CCRI has benefited from considerable research investments from the EU through the H2020 programme, UK national agencies and departments, as well as third sector bodies and other change agents.
 Through our dedicated team of researchers and professionals, we are always looking to further our insights into rural life and the changes these are bringing to all of us.

 “The CCRI will conduct and publish world-class, agenda-setting research to influence policy actors, practitioners and decision makers at all levels, from local to global, and provide a strong evidence base to enable sustainability and resilience.”

-The Countryside and Community Research Institute is a collaboration between the University of Gloucestershire, the Royal Agricultural University and Hartpury College for the purposes of research, education and knowledge exchange.
-The Institute uses corporate service functions (e.g. financial, legal, etc.) of all of these institutions as applicable to the employment of staff and the institution of the lead researcher for projects.
+The Institute uses corporate service functions (e.g. financial, legal, etc.) of the collaborating institutions as applicable to the employment of staff and the institution of the lead researcher for projects.

 The University of Gloucestershire is a company limited by guarantee registered in England and Wales.
 Registered number 06023243.

 Registered office: The Park, Cheltenham, GL50 2RH.